-The first way is case reports, as are published in medical journals.
+The first is case reports, as are published in medical journals.
 A case report is a description by a practitioner of a situation she encountered, what she did about it, and the results.
-Case reports are different than the case studies used in public administration teaching and scholarship.
-Case studies focus on the information about a case that illuminates a technique being taught or a theory being considered, but one value of case reports is presenting specifics that do not fit any existing framework.
+These differ from the case studies used in public administration teaching and scholarship.
+Case studies focus on how the case illuminates a technique being taught or a theory being considered, but one value of case reports is presenting specifics that do not fit any existing framework.
 For example, AIDS research started with a case report of an inexplicable case of Kaposi’s sarcoma.
 Another difference is that case studies are typically by a researcher who was not involved in the events, while a case report is by a practitioner who handled the case.

 Most practitioners never attend any of the public administration academic conferences, but it could be well worth your time.
 And if you attend, it makes sense to give a presentation.
 My new working paper advises why to present, and how to do it successfully.